Definition of Reckless Driving

 - State v.
 Lebron, 954 So.
 2d 52 (Fla.
 5th DCA 2007) (speeding and attempting to pass a slower-driving vehicle from the right hand lane, in the middle of traffic);

 - Lewek v.
 State, 702 So.
 2d 527 (Fla.
 4th DCA 1997) (driving with worn down tire tread and a missing lug nut, while speeding and ignoring a yellow and red light);

 - Wright v.
 State, 573 So.
 2d 998 (Fla.
 1st DCA 1991) (drinking alcohol, exceeding the speed limit by 20 miles per hour, making dangerous pass attempts, and failing to take evasive maneuvers to avoid an impact);

 - Byrd v.
 State, 531 So.
 2d 1004 (Fla.
 5th DCA 1988) (driving at two times over the speed limit in heavy traffic, and making no attempt to avoid a collision with a stopped car until approximately 6 feet prior to impact.

 Contact an Attorney

-If you have been arrested or cited for Reckless Driving, contact Hussein & Webber, PL for a free consultation.
-Our attorneys handle cases throughout Northeast and Central Florida.
+If you have been arrested or issued a citation for Reckless Driving, contact Hussein & Webber, PL for a free consultation.
+Our attorneys handle cases throughout Jacksonville, Orlando, and the surrounding counties of northeast and central Florida.